ibab/grid-submission/README.md

 lfns = resp['Values']['LFNs'].keys()
 ```

-## How do I split my files by LFNs?
+## How do I split my jobs by LFNs?

 Dirac allows you to split your input files into groups of a desired maximum size,
 where each group only contains LFNs from a certain storage element.